oasis-tcs/openeox/definitions-taxonomy/End-of-Security-Support.md

-# End of Security Support (EoSS)
+# End of Security Support (EoSSec)
-End of Security Support (EoSS) indicates the last day when the vendor has committed to providing security remediations for the particular product (or the product version/release).
+End of Security Support (EoSSec) indicates the last day when the vendor has committed to providing security remediations for the particular product (or the product version/release).